endurantgames/cosmiclegends/src/classes/kid.md

 Knowing is Half the Battle

 :   At the end of an issue, you can do a solo Vignette wherein you
-    summarize the events of the last Crisis, and relate them to one or more of your ideals.
+    summarize the events of the most recent Crisis, and relate them to one or more of your ideals.
 When you do so, you can Mark those ideals.

 Intelligent Pet

-:   *Prerequisite: You must have the __Pet__ class ability.*
+:   []{.pet-related-prereq}
     Your pet is smarter than an average animal of that type.
 It can communicate intelligently in one language that you choose when you gain this class ability, although its voice is clearly